Vodkacannon/general-physics/contributing.md

 Please adhere to the following:

+* Place similar fields of physics together in one file.

+* Place float and double versions of functions in separate files.

-* use snake_case (underscores).
+* Use snake_case (underscores).

-* keep variable and function names descriptive.
+* Keep variable and function names descriptive.

-* use curly braces in this format:
+* Use curly braces in this format:

     {

     }

-* keep function implementations 40 lines or under (for code quality compliance and simplicity).
+* Keep function implementations 40 lines or under (for code quality compliance and simplicity).

-* separate one-liners, that overflow, into multiple lines.
+* Separate one-liners, that overflow, into multiple lines.

 Thank you.